 But you really want to make the team.
 So you take a deep breath, shake out your muscles, and you try harder.
 You get your mind and body focused, and do your best, despite being tired.
 You tried out last year and didn’t make it.
 You waited all year and worked hard to get better, and now you are going to prove it.

-Defining why perseverance is important: That was perseverance!
+Defining perseverance: That was perseverance!
 Perseverance is continuing to work toward a goal even if there is a delay in getting it, or a difficulty in achieving it.
 In this case, you set a goal for yourself and you worked hard for it.
 Whether you made the team or not, you persevered and you knew you tried your best.
 Sometimes we work hard and don’t meet our goals, but knowing we did the best we could do gives us a sense of pride and self confidence.
 If you had quit, not only would you definitely not have made the team, but you wouldn't even have had the satisfaction of knowing you tried your hardest.
 Instead of feeling the pride of having done your best, you would have felt the emptiness of not even trying.

 You said something hurtful by mistake, and now your friend is mad at you.
 She’s giving you nasty looks and telling everyone else what happened.
 You feel bad that you said it, but now she’s being so mean.
 Your heart really hurts at the whole situation, but going and apologizing or trying to talk about how she’s hurting you is just so awkward.
 You think it would be easier just to ignore her, or maybe even tell your friends how she’s being so mean so they won’t side with her.